Home

 Life cycle: This insect produces two to four generations each year and overwinters as a pupa, or an adult in southern regions.

 This 2-inch long caterpillar starts brown with white on its back, later turning to green with a yellow dotted black band across each segment.
-When disturbed, it projects tow orange horns and emits a strong, cloyingly sweet odor.
+When disturbed, it projects two orange horns and emits a strong, cloyingly sweet odor.
 The well-known adult butterfly has large black wings with three rows of yellow markings parallel to the wing edges.
 The rear wing also has a blue row, an orange spot on each, and projecting lobes.
 The wingspan is 3 inches.
 The white eggs are laid singly on the leaves of the host plants.

 Controls: Early morning handpicking is usually sufficient to control this pest.
 However, if this is not adequate, apply Bacillus thuringiensis.